New York Knicks: How Jeremy Lin Could Actually Win the NBA MVP

 So how valuable is Lin to the New York Knicks?

-Lin is averaging 13.5 points and 5.1 assists this season, but not unlike the rest of the 23-year-old’s NBA career, it’s really only the past two weeks that tell the story.
+Lin is averaging 13.5 points and 5.1 assists this season, but not unlike the rest of the 23-year-old’s career, it’s really only the past two weeks that tell the story.

 In the last nine contests, Lin has averaged 25 points, two steals and more than nine assists per game.
 The paltry sample size is worth discussing, but in a sport infatuated with stars, his numbers are right there with the likes of the league's top MVP candidates.

 The return of Carmelo Anthony will likely put a damper on Lin’s scoring run, but what people are seemingly forgetting is that Lin’s breakout performance this season came in an effort against the New Jersey Nets where both Anthony and Amar'e Stoudemire were still in the lineup.

 If the two players can coexist on the floor, Lin’s assists could very well skyrocket with another scorer on his side.

 But let’s be honest here; Lin is not perfect.